Haixing-Hu/js-common-decorator/README.md

       return false;
     }
     if ((this.credential === null) || (other.credential === null)) {
-      // If one of the two people does not have ID information, it is impossible
+      // If one of the two people does not have ID inofmation, it is impossible
       // to compare whether they are the same person thus they will be considered
       // different.
       return false;